now browsing by month

 Just wanted to share a few things that I saw recently at the store.
 I did purchase the cassava sweetener to mess around with it when I have a little extra time.
 I’m very pleased with the ingredients listed on the Jovial products, but they do contain corn.
 Since we have other mixes that I’ve put together without corn, we won’t be trying this product; mainly because, well, corn.

-We’ve been using the Tiger Nut Flour for a while now, but the Pamela’s is a new product I hadn’t seen before.
+We’ve been using the Tiger Nut Flour (NOT a nut, a tuber) for a while now, but the Pamela’s is a new product I hadn’t seen before.
 I’m hoping someone out there will find this useful because I didn’t purchase it since The Papa has a coconut allergy.

 Happy shopping everyone!